 • state the type of high sanitary status classification of the horse by indicating the acronym of the document issued in this connection: FEI/RCN/BCN/GNM* in box I.3 of Part I of the CHED/DSCE-A,

 • attach without fail to the CHED/DSCE-A the document enabling verification of this status and including identification details for the animal concerned.

-6 – If the animals are travelling with straw or hay, ensure that you have the invoice proving its UK or EU
+6 – If the animals are travelling with straw or hay, ensure that you have the invoice proving its GB or EU

 Member State provenance.